How Do Pawn Shops Work?

 How do pawn shops work in different states?

-Each state has its own laws regarding pawn shops and pawn loans.
-The NPA’s website includes a resource that breaks down pawn shop laws by state.
+State law differs when it comes to how pawn shops and pawn loans are regulated.
+The National Pawnbrokers Association (NPA) website includes a resource that breaks down pawn shop laws by state.

 Pawn shops are regulated federally as well.
 The federal laws U.S. pawn shops operate under include The Patriot Act, Equal Credit Opportunity Act, and the Truth in Lending Act.
 In addition, pawn shops work with local law enforcement to prevent stolen items from being pawned.